Aurenore/elects/readme.md

 where `<configpath>` is the path to the model configuration file, in json format.
 An example is given in [`config/best_model_config.json`](config/best_model_config.json).
 The BreizhCrops dataset is automatically downloaded.

-Medias will be shown in the wandb dashboard, as the distributions of the predictions stopping times, the class probabilities with respect to time, and the number of timestamps left to predict.
+Medias will be shown in the wandb dashboard, as the distributions of the predictions stopping times, the class probabilities with respect to time, and the time until final prediction.
 Examples of their evolutions throughout the epochs are available below.

 *Video 1.
 Distributions of the predictions stopping times*